-Our master’s program (M.Ed.), designed for working professions by offering evening courses, trains students in education policy analysis.
+Our master’s program (M.Ed.), designed for working professions by offering late afternoon and evening courses, trains students in education policy analysis.
 Students gain a theoretical foundation in policy implementation, politics, school law, poverty and educational policy, and critical policy analysis.
 Students gain a theoretical foundation in educational policy implementation and policy analysis, both traditional and critical approaches, as well as politics, law, and poverty in educational systems.
 Our program prepares students for careers as policy analysts, researchers in the public and private sectors, and for entry into a doctoral program in educational policy.

 Our cohort model provides built-in peer support as students move through the program, while also providing opportunities for inter-generational learning and research collaborations with faculty.
 In addition, students work closely with faculty mentors to develop a research focus, culminating in the dissertation.